 - Not to mention if Piffany didn't exist, Nodwick would be dead (since nobody was there to revive him each time he was killed) and Yeager and Artax were corrupted and ended up as Baphuma'al's Co-Dragons.

-- Uncanny X-Men, in the classic "Days Of Future Past" storyline; Kate Pryde must prevent the assassination of anti-mutant senator Robert Kelly to prevent the Sentinels from conquering America and destroying all meta-humans.
+- X-Men: In the classic "Days of Future Past" storyline, Kate Pryde must prevent the assassination of anti-mutant senator Robert Kelly to prevent the Sentinels from conquering America and destroying all meta-humans.

 - The Terminator: kill Sarah Connor, and her son will never grow up to lead the human resistance and defeat Skynet.

-- In Bill and Ted's Excellent Adventure, apparently the reason Bill and Ted are given the time machine.
+- In Bill & Ted's Excellent Adventure, apparently the reason Bill and Ted are given the time machine.

 - Willow: Elora Danaan is destined to overthrow evil queen Bavmorda, the irony being it's her protectors who defeat Bavmorda because she was trying to kill the baby in the first place.